Fort Delaware

 Making Appearances: Many people have seen apparitions with all their parts throughout the dungeon area.

-Shadows have also made themselves known.
+Shadow people have also made themselves known.
 They have been known to dart down tunnels and doorways.

-Tactile: Spirits have poked and pulled at the living to let them know that they are still there.
+Tactile: Spirits have poked and pulled at the living to let them know they are still there.

 Residual Energy